Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: Case Study

 \section{Case Study}

-The section presents the case study of a networked DC microgrid in the rural area of developing countries.
-It has 10 households connected to main busbar radially, and each has local PV panels and 60Wh, 20W home batteries.
+The section presents a case study of a networked DC microgrid in the rural area, Kenya.
+This microgrid has 10 households connected to the main busbar radially, and each has local PV panels and 60Wh, 20W home batteries.
 Their power outputs are considered to be independent.
 Households' load profiles are constructed using the weather data based on our previous work \cite{Ding2020}.
-Specifically, inflexible (i.e. light) and flexible (i.e. fan and phone charger) loads are considered, and the utility for using them is modeled as a quadratic function of power, temperature and solar irradiance based on welfare economics \cite{Li2011a}. $m_l$ is defined by the coefficient of utility functions reflecting users' comfort to achieve smart load shedding.
-For example, the coefficient of utility function for using lights is inversely proportional to solar irradiance, meaning that the more utility users can get from lights when the solar irradiance is low.
+Specifically, inflexible (i.e. light) and flexible (i.e. fan and phone charger) loads are considered, and the utility for using them is modeled as a quadratic function of power, temperature and solar irradiance based on welfare economics \cite{Li2011a}.
+The parameter $m_l$ is a coefficient of the utility function to reflect users' comfort to achieve smart load shedding.
+For example, the user's utility when using lights is inversely proportional to the solar irradiance, meaning that the more economic utility that users can get from lights during the low solar irradiance.

-The PV capacity and line length from main bus to households are drawn from uniform distributions $\mathcal{U}_1 (20, 40)$ [W] and $\mathcal{U}_2 (50, 200)$ [m].
+The power capacity of PV panels and line length from main bus to households are drawn from uniform distributions $\mathcal{U}_1 (20, 40)$ [W] and $\mathcal{U}_2 (50, 200)$ [m].
 Table \ref{table_2} shows the model parameters in the first two columns and the evolutionary algorithm parameters in the third column.
 The model parameters such as line resistance are from the manufacturer information \cite{RS}, and $m_s$ is set to be large to encourage self-consumption.
 The evolutionary algorithm parameters are optimized from empirical experiments.
 For example, we increase the number of individuals $N_p$ by two each time and observe the diminishing marginal improvements on computation time and results, until there is no significant improvements on results.
 The model framework is built using the CVXPY package \cite{diamond2016cvxpy} in Python, and run on an Apple iMac with a processor of 3.1GHz Intel Core i5 and a memory module of 8 GB 2133 MHz LPDDR3.